Svirče – THE 2026 TRAVEL GUIDE

 All of Božić’s olive tree groves are located on the island of Hvar.
 Most are located south of Brusje in the region of Krivoča, where nearby lavender fields infuse the oils with a distinctive lavender aroma.
 Another portion of the groves is situated in the Stari Grad Plain.
 This UNESCO World Heritage site, with its ancient Roman-era parcelling, enriches the olives with a touch of history and fertility.
 The remaining groves are found in the village of Svirče itself, where their oil mill is also located.

-Just because Svirče is an inland village on Hvar does not mean you’ll have difficulty spending time on the beach.
-The closest beaches to Svirče are those surrounding the nearby towns of Vrboska and Jelsa on the island’s north coast, both of which are 5-10 minute drives away.
-Check out the dedicated beach sections in our guides to both towns.
+Few visitors to Hvar Island manage to resist heading straight for the nearest beach.
+Just because Svirče is an inland village does not mean you’ll have a hard time getting to the beach.
+The nearest beaches lie around the neighbouring towns of Vrboska and Jelsa on the north coast, both of which are 5-10 minute drives away.
+You will find a good selection of options there, from lively spots with beach bars to quieter coves.

-Or, take a longer drive down the valley to the beach for a mid-afternoon dip on one of the south side’s idyllic coves.
-There are plenty to choose from, including Ivan Dolac, Jagodna, Petarčica, Bojanic Bad, and Sveta Nedjelja.
+Alternatively, take a longer drive down the valley to the beach for a dip on one of the south side’s idyllic coves.
+Hvar’s southern coast is the island at its most dramatic and intoxicating.
+Sheer cliffs plunge into glowing turquoise water, hidden coves appear around every inlet, and the beaches (almost all smooth pebbles) rank among the finest in Croatia.
+There are plenty to choose from, including (from closest to furthest): Skalinada, Petarčica, Ivan Dolac, Jagodna, and Zogon.

 Jagodna Beach

-To reach the island’s southern side, follow the road from Svirče east further inland, passing through the villages of Vrisnik and Pitve until you come to the Old Pitve Tunnel.
-Carved out by convicts and other conscripted labour in 1962, the 1.4km tunnel is single-lane and unlit.
-This being Dalmatia, there is a wine cellar inside, just to the left of the entrance from the Pitve side – not that we would encourage you to pause and inspect.
+To reach the island’s southern side, follow the country road from Svirče east further inland, passing through the village of Pitve until you come to the Old Pitve Tunnel.
+Carved out mostly by local men in the 1960s, the 1.4km tunnel is single-lane and unlit.
+This being Dalmatia, there is a wine cellar inside, just to the left of the entrance from the Pitve side, not that we would encourage you to pause and inspect.

 For more insights into Hvar’s gorgeous coves, read our guide to the best beaches on Hvar.